tobias2912/INF264-Digit-Classifier/report.md

 ### model selection scheme

-- we selected models based on the sklearn GridSearchCV class, that both does a grid search over the hyperparameters and does cross validation
+- we selected models based on the sklearn GridSearchCV class, that both does a grid search over the hyperparameters and does the default 5-fold cross validation to find the best model and hyperparameters.

 ### chosen model